See my guide on how to use an Instant Pot.

 How to Make Turkey Chili

-5. Then stir in the broth and scrape up any flavorful browned bits from the bottom of the pot.
+Add broth, crushed tomatoes and beans.
+Scrape up any flavorful browned bits from the bottom of the pot.

 • Add more veggies.
 Chopped bell peppers, carrots or celery can be added along with the onion.
 Chopped sweet potatoes can be added at the step when you add the garlic.
 Or stir in some chopped fresh spinach once the chili has finished simmering.